nickbrandt/GitLab/doc/development/stage-group-dashboards.md

 ## Introduction

 Observability is about bringing visibility into a system to see and understand the state of each component, with context, to support performance tuning, and debugging.
 To run a SaaS platform at scale, rich and detailed observability platform is a necessity.
-We'll take at a look at a set of monitoring dashboards designed for [each stage group](https://about.gitlab.com/handbook/product/categories/#devops-stages).
+We take at a look at a set of monitoring dashboards designed for [each stage group](https://about.gitlab.com/handbook/product/categories/#devops-stages).

-These dashboards are designed to give an insight, to everyone working within a feature category, into how their code operates at GitLab.com scale.
+These dashboards are designed to give an insight, to everyone working in a feature category, into how their code operates at GitLab.com scale.
 They are grouped per stage group to show the impact of feature/code changes, deployments, and feature-flag toggles.

 Each stage group has a dashboard consisting of metrics at the application level, such as Rails Web Requests, Rails API Requests, Sidekiq Jobs, and so on.
 The metrics in each dashboard are filtered and accumulated based on the [GitLab product categories](https://about.gitlab.com/handbook/product/categories/) and [feature categories](feature_categorization/index.md).